 Fax: 06-384 2126

-Tanjung Bidara has a pleasant public beach located very close to Al Khawarizmi.
+Tanjung Bidara has a pleasant public beach located very close to the Al Khawarizmi Astronomy Complex.
 There is a beach resort hotel here.

 Melaka city is a short drive away.
 See my Top Melaka Attractions page for ideas.